kiprop-dave/speed-typing/README.md

 ## Deployment ☁️

 This app is deployed using github pages.
 The optimized production version is found on the production branch.
-The live site is [here](actual-link){:target="_blank"}
+The live site is [here](http://tanuikiprop.me/speed-typing/)

 ## Running on your local machine